 There is one major benefit to using an at-home espresso machine, and that’s the quality of the espresso.
 These machines use a higher amount of pressure that can create a more intense, richer espresso.
 Most quality espresso machines let the user have control over variables like time, temperature, and pressure.
 The machine controls these variables for you at a consistency that Moka pots often cannot reproduce.

 These machines are typically significantly more expensive than Moka pots.
 They can also differ vastly in operation depending on what model you buy, so you’ll need to spend time learning each machine.
 Espresso machines tend to require more practice to master the craft of making espresso.

 Another drawback is that if you want to make multiple cups of espresso, it takes more time because you have to pull the shots individually—which takes on average 30 seconds per shot.
 Espresso machines can require quite a bit of maintenance, including replacing dull burrs, regular cleaning, and calibrating the temperature and pressure on occasion.

-We’ve just thrown a lot of information about espresso machines and Moka pots at you.
+We’ve just thrown a lot of information about espresso machines vs Moka pots at you.
 To make it easier for you to see the benefits and drawbacks, here is a quick summary.

 Moka pots are easy to use, inexpensive, and can produce multiple servings at a time.
 On the negative side, they don’t produce full espresso and can leave a metallic taste.
 Espresso machines, on the other hand, produce high-quality, professional-grade espresso topped with delicious crema.
 That is, if you know how to use them.
 You may need some barista training to get the most out of an espresso machine.
 Plus, they’re often pricey and require quite a bit of maintenance.